slopp/freshness_guide/readme.md

 TODO: Add image of C being late, then image of A and C and being fresh, C marked as on-time

-<aside> After A is updated, our reconciliation sensor is still at work, and it will update B in order to fulfill B's declaration that B should always be as up-to-date as A. </aside>
+| Aside: After A is updated, our reconciliation sensor is still at work, and it will update B in order to fulfill B's declaration that B should always be as up-to-date as A.

 Our data assets are now fully declarative.
 You tell Dagster how fresh C should be and Dagster does the rest.
 Asset A is updated when it needs to be, not any more or less frequent.
 This declarative scheduling simplifies how data pipelines are built, and it helps data engineers meet the needs of their stakeholders.
 Freshness policies can map to data SLAs.
 An executive dashboard with KPIs might have a strict SLA and freshness policy with a low lag time, whereas a monthly summary may run only once a month.
 Dagster sorts out when the assets upstream of those datasets should run.